 What Causes Depression?

-While depression can begin at any age, it usually starts in early adulthood.
-Furthermore, depression is common in midlife and older adults – especially when someone struggles with another medical condition, such as heart disease, cancer, diabetes, or Parkinson’s disease.
+Depression can begin at any age, but it often starts in early adulthood.
+It’s also more common in midlife and later years, especially for those dealing with other health issues like heart disease, cancer, diabetes, or Parkinson’s disease.

 - Selective serotonin reuptake inhibitors (SSRIs)